 They Know How to Nap

 If you put in 24-hour shifts seven days a week, you’d need some downtime.
-The worker ant manages with a schedule that includes:
+For Florida worker ants, they do this with a schedule that includes:

 - One-minute naps at regular intervals